 In and Beyond the Classroom

-Two students discuss mathematics project presented on a white board
+Two Applied Mathematics Students discuss a mathematics project presented on a white board

 Hands-on Research